zuber1077/PPSCode4DevSharingApp/README.md

 - Setting up routing and using RouterLinkActive
 - Using Routing code and protecting the Routes 'multiple routes' / [ Guard ] *( ng g guard auth --spec=false )

+#### Skeleton 5 =>
+1. Extending the User Class => store more data
+    - dotnet ef migrations add ExtendedUserClass
+2. migration and cascade Delete => for relationship data`s
+    - to make sure photos associated with the user are also deleted
+3. Seeding data into db
+4. Using Automapper => intits into dto and back again automatically into controller rather than doing mappings manually